 Finally Reaching Laguna 69

 I made it!
 I was the last of my group, and in the bottom ten overall, but whatever, I made it!
 The Israeli guy said it best as we increased our speed: “I can’t stop smiling.”
 It’s true.
 It was the most incredible feeling to finally be at Laguna 69.
 And damn, what a beautiful lake it was: crystalline blue, flanked by a razor-thin waterfall gushing ice cold glacier water from the most incredible, humbling, blindingly white snow-covered mountains I’d ever seen in person.

-There must have been heavier rain up the mountain, because the small streams I had to jump over before had gotten more intense.
-The ill prepared H&M model I mentioned before tried to bound between the rocks like a modern-day Legolas and wound up with a foot in the river.
+There must have been heavier rain high up in the mountains, because the small streams I had to jump over before had gotten much more intense.
+The ill prepared H&M model tried to bound between the rocks like a modern-day Legolas and wound up with a foot in the river.
 RIP to his white converses.

-The view on our return took on fairy tale levels of beauty from the rain.
+The view on our return took on fairy tale levels of beauty from the growing fog and rain.
 I had to try hard not to trip over my feet because I was busy looking out off the mountain.
-As I hit the easier switchbacks, the rain started to get heavier.
-I decided to not put on my rain pants and waterproof socks for the same reason I usually use to opt out of something: “That sounds like a whole thing.”
+As I hit the easier switchbacks, it rained harder.
+Idiotically, I decided to not put on my rain pants and waterproof socks for the same reason I usually use to opt out of something: laziness.
+Look, at least I didn’t wear jeans.

 Just when I decided to let my laziness take over, I heard a bellowing from the skies: thunder.
 The thunder grew more frequent.
 I realized Catequil (the Incan god of thunder, GEEZ read a book) would not let up, so I stopped to put on my other rain gear.
-It’s a good thing too, because five minutes after, the skies were wide open in a downpour.
+It’s a good thing too, because five minutes after, the skies opened up into a torrential downpour.

 So was it worth it?
 Absolutely.
 Every labored step.
 Each bead of sweat.
 I hated the hike every inch of the way, but seeing the blue water of Laguna 69 made it worth the three and a half hours of struggle.
 Oh, and I found out the reason behind the funny name is actually pretty boring.
 There are 474 lakes in Huascaran National Park.
 Laguna 69 was the 69th on the list and they just never came up with an alternate name for it.
 I feel like this is a half truth, because if any of the lakes didn’t have a name, shouldn’t it be Laguna 474?
 I guess we’ll never know.

-So, dear reader, are you interested in Laguna 69 or hiking in Peru?
+So, dear reader, what questions do you have about hiking Laguna 69 or hiking in Peru?
 Have you had a similar experience with high altitude hiking?
 Share in the comments!